jekyll/jekyll/docs/_docs/step-by-step/10-deployment.md

 ## Environments

-Sometimes you might want to output something on your site in production but not in development.
+Sometimes you might want to output something in production but not in development.
 Analytics scripts are the most common example of this.

 To do this you can use [environments](/docs/configuration/environments/).
 You